shuup/shuup/doc/templates.rst

     be generated with macros.

 **Includes** ``shoop/front/includes/``
     Additional HTML that can be included in pages.
-In default templates all the included filenames start with ``_``.
+In the default frontend theme all the included filenames start with ``_``.
 All navigation related HTML and template tags are included to ``base.jinja`` and for example you could create a ``_footer.jinja`` to be included if needed.